José Zepeda: As Head of State

 On 21 February 1835, the Legislative Assembly declared him elected as Head of State.
 He took office on 23 April of that year, along with Vice Chief José Núñez.

 Under his administration, one of the most positive in the history of his country, reforms were carried out such as the establishment of the jury; The Court of Accounts was created, criminal proceedings were regulated and a good Penal Code was legislated.
 In addition, he organized the Supreme Court of Justice and prohibited the use of firearms.

-He was also interested in instruction and education, regarding the clergy, he indicated that its members, in order to be ordained, had to have completed university studies; he reestablished the universities of León and Granada, regulated teaching in all branches and opened new schools.
+He was also interested in instruction and education, regarding the clergy, he indicated that its members, to be ordained, had to have completed university studies; he reestablished the universities of León and Granada, regulated teaching in all branches and opened new schools.
 Along with these legislative actions, he founded an official newspaper, El Telégrafo Nicaragüense and the town of Rivas received the title of city.

 Due to an anti-constitutionalist rebellion in 1834, a great reform of the federal Constitution was planned to take place in 1835, which was only agreed upon by Costa Rica and Nicaragua and consequently did not take effect.